Philip Westfall, February 13, 2019

 For example, PageCloud in addition to having integrated e-commerce also makes it easy to integrate with over 100 different apps like Ecwid and Shopify to help you sell your art online.

 In reality, you can spend hours comparing features between site builders.

 However, since requirements for artist websites are relatively low, all the website builders mentioned in this article will be able to provide what is required.

 It really comes down to the experience you will have while building and managing your website.

 Unless you have built websites before, it’s important to consider what support is offered by the tool you decide to use.
 Almost all platforms mentioned above offer different levels of support based on the price of your plan, ranging from a few dollars a month to close to $50 per month.

-If you’re interested in building your artist website, start a trial today and reach out to our team if any questions come up.
+If you’re interested in building your artist website, start creating your website for free today and reach out to our team if any questions come up.

 They are always happy to help!